Gehe zu deutscher Webseite

 DIR=$( dirname "$0" )

-# In case you are using your certificates for other serivces, please un-comment these lines by removing the "#"
+# In case you are using your certificates for other services, please un-comment these lines by removing the "#"

 #service vsftpd restart